-Similar to the Northen Lights, Australia has its very own ‘southern lights’, described as a “celestial ballet of light dancing across the night sky”.
+Similar to the Northern Lights, Australia has its very own ‘Southern Lights’, described as a “celestial ballet of light dancing across the night sky”.
 The natural light turns the Tasmanian night sky tones of pink, purple and green.

 Sydney’s iconic Bondi has something for everyone; surf, sand, an Aussie feed at one of the many beachside cafes or a swim in the Icebergs.